 Q: Why do I have to bring a white candle to my test?

-A: The candle is a gift you bring to the school for your test.
+A: The candle is a gift you bring to the school.
 White candles symbolize purity.
 The glass keeps it safe!
 For higher ranking brown sash or black belt tests, you may choose to give a different gift.
 Higher ranking students generally take a look around the school and see what gift might be helpful.
-One student and her mom re-covered the bench in the cubby room, for example, while another student created a piece of artwork, and yet another student brought in pretty glass crockery that is used during testing.
-Mas Goeroe Silvia gave the school the big drum as a celebration for the completion of her Goeroe test.
+One student and her mom recovered the bench we sit on outside the school, for example, while another student created a piece of artwork, and yet another student brought in pretty glass crockery that is used during testing.
+Goeroe Silvia gave the school the big drum as a celebration for the completion of her Goeroe test.
 Your gift need only be heartfelt.
 Start with a white candle!